inkVerb/VIP/501-shell/Lesson-07.md

   - NOT!: `require_once ('./inc/config.php');`
 - Files for `cron` jobs are finicky
   - [VIP/Cheat-Sheets: Cron Schedule Tasks](https://github.com/inkVerb/vip/blob/master/Cheat-Sheets/Cron.md)

+## Login Cookies via Security Key
+- Cookies should never contain direct user information, including SQL table ID or username
+- A long, random string (key) works well as a cookie, indicating the user in a table used only for keys
+- Make sure to escape everything from a user before sending it to SQL, even from a cookie
+  - This prevents hacker attacks known as "SQL injection"
+- When we log out, delete the cookie, but also set the key to "dead" in our SQL key table

 ## NOT for Production
 - These are examples for: